dchwebb/Punck/README.md

 The Claps have no UI but are accessible from MIDI and the internal sequencer.
 Four 'claps' are played at slightly varying intervals with a sustained phase at the end of the fourth.
 Each clap is formed of band-pass filtered noise with a center frequency of 1250Hz and a Q of 3.

 ### Reverb
-The reverb engine is derived from Geraint Luff's design [Signalsmith Audio](https://signalsmith-audio.co.uk/writing/2021/lets-write-a-reverb/).
+The reverb engine is derived from Geraint Luff's design: [Signalsmith Audio](https://signalsmith-audio.co.uk/writing/2021/lets-write-a-reverb/).
 This divides the stereo dry audio into 8 channels which then pass through various diffusion stages followed by a feedback mixer.
 The diffusion stages use short delay lines and a Hadamard mixing matrix to create a short diffused reverb.
 The feedback mixer uses longer delays to spread the diffusion channels.
 The 8 reverb channels are then mixed down to stereo and blended with the dry signal.
 A 2-pole Low pass filter is used at the input to control high end.

 Architecture